AanZee/Powerhouse-Aan-Zee/README.md

 }
 ```

+#### Dealing with modifiers

 ## BEM is ugly!

+*Because the double underscore `__` is considered so ugly and it disables some handy editor shortcuts we decided to switch the double syntax for block element seperators with those of the element modifier seperator.*

 > A common argument against BEM is that it’s ugly; I dare say that if you shy away from code based purely on its looks then you’re often missing the point.
 Unless the code becomes unnecessarily difficult to maintain, or genuinely more difficult to read, then perhaps you do need to think twice before using it, but if it ‘just looks odd’ but has a valid purpose, then it should definitely be fully considered before writing it off.
 >